 - Provide input and ideas at meetings and on a regular basis, and contribute knowledge of your student’s experience to help inform practices.

 - Represent the interests of all Terp families and serve as an ambassador, working to engage other parents and families in supporting University efforts.

 - Make a gift annually to the Division of Student Affairs in accordance with your ability and preferably at a leadership level ($1,000+) by December of each year.

 Join the Council!

 The Office of Parent and Family Affairs appreciates your interest in the Parent/Family Advisory Council.
-Applications are currently being accepted for the 2020-2022 term (two-year commitment).
-We are currently seeking 8 families to represent the Class of 2024 (freshmen students).
+Applications for the 2021-2023 term (two-year commitment) will be available in mid-August 2021.

 Please contact Brian Watkins, Director of Parent and Family Affairs, at firstname.lastname@example.org.